 Since the conveyor system needed in a packaging automation system generally consists of short, normally straight runs of accumulation conveyor, one might think that most any type would suffice — and one might look to the conveyor as a place to save a few dollars in building a system.
 But the conveyor is the spine of the automated packaging line: One problem with it, and your entire system can be paralyzed.
 So while the conveyor may seem like an easy thing to skimp on, that kind of thinking can lead to a range of bad choices that can cost you dearly in both uptime and changeover time, as well as when or if the line ever needs to be repurposed.

-At Invata Intralogistics, we believe that nothing other than 24 volt direct current (24VDC) accumulation conveyor — also known as MDR conveyor or Motor Driven Roller conveyor — should ever be considered for a packaging automation project.
+At Invata Intralogistics, we believe that nothing other than 24-Volt DC accumulation conveyor — also known as MDR conveyor or Motor Driven Roller conveyor — should ever be considered for a packaging automation project.

 The speed capabilities of the MDR/24 Volt conveyor is particularly well suited to a packaging automation line.
 The conveyors can easily handle the 1,500 per hour yield and 1,800 per hour surge capabilities of all the individual components on the line.
 The photo eye accumulation capabilities handle different box lengths and empty cartons with ease, with virtually no set up.
 The low torque nature of the individual rollers makes them very safe to work around, requiring no special safety devices.
 And the run-on-demand attributes of the 24Volt accumulation conveyor make it an eco-friendly and quieter option, ideal for operator working comfort.